Herdubreid/aisDataBrowser/docs/README.md

 ![query](images/query.png)

-View the results are in a data grid.
+View the results in a data grid.

 ![result](images/result.png)